Zeyu-Li/CMPUT-229/README.md

 t0 = t0 << k // in C/C++
 ```

-In actually, the number `$t0` is stored as a binary and k number of zeros are appended/added to the end of the number.
+In actuality, the number `$t0` is stored as a binary and k number of zeros are appended/added to the end of the number.

 Likewise right right shifting is the same as floor dividing by 2 to the k-th power.